thelia/thelia/Readme.md

 This is the new major version of Thelia.

-You can download this version and have a try or take a look at the  source code (or anything you wish, respecting LGPL).
-See http://thelia.net/ web site for more information.

 A repository containing all thelia modules is available at this address : https://github.com/thelia-modules

 Requirements